World War One Letters: Watson

 that I had when I left Camp Sherman.

-of small articles ^that I was going to keep when I got separated
+I parted with a number a number of small articles ^that I was going to keep when I got separated

 from my pack in a region where